Supply Chain Disruptions and Cost Increases

-This page provides ongoing information on supply chain issues that might impact your ability to acquire specific goods.
-Our team continues to work with suppliers to mitigate delays.
-Always plan ahead when purchasing.
+This page provides ongoing information on supply chain issues that might impact your ability to acquire specific goods or cause significant increases in the cost of goods.

 August 2023